Painting over distemper paint

 - Make sure that the wood is dry before you start painting.

-- Use at least 20% gum turpentine as a solvent for Black Pine Tar, Red Pine Tar, Green Pine Tar and Brown Pine Tar (Pine Tar Vitriol already contains gum turpentine and does not need to be diluted).
+- Use at least 20% gum turpentine as a solvent for Black Pine Tar, Red Pine Tar, Green Pine Tar, Brown Pine Tar and Blackbrown Pine Tar (Pine Tar Vitriol already contains gum turpentine and does not need to be diluted).
 For planed wood and if you want to spray the tar, dilution with approx. 30–40 per cent gum turpentine is required.

 - Stir the contents of the tin thoroughly both before and during painting.